 What is the longest penalty shootout in football history?
-Penalty shootouts are one of the most breathtaking moments in football, where the line between glory and defeat is just one shot away.
-Throughout the history of the king sport, the "longest penalty shootout in football history" has created strange and unforgettable stories, from the perseverance of amateur teams to dramatic nights on the big stage.
-Matches like Villarreal 11-10 Manchester United in the 2021 Europa League final or penalty shootouts that lasted up to dozens of shots have become symbols of the determination and intense emotions that football brings.
+Penalty shootouts are among the most breathtaking moments in football, where the line between glory and defeat is just one shot away.
+Throughout the history of the sport, the longest penalty shootout in football has created strange and unforgettable stories, from the perseverance of amateur teams to dramatic nights on the big stage.
+Matches like Villarreal 11-10 Manchester United in the 2021 Europa League final or penalty shootouts that went on for dozens of shots have become symbols of the determination and intense emotions that football brings.
 Let's take a look at the top 10 longest penalty shootouts in football history with Wintips through the following article!

 What is the longest penalty shootout in football history?